 DEFENDING YOUR NEW YORK CELL PHONE TICKET

-New York State now has the toughest laws prohibiting cell phone use while operating a motor vehicle.
+Our New York Cell Phone Lawyers can represent you anywhere in New York State against a cell phone ticket, electronic device ticket, or distracted driving ticket.
+NY now has the toughest laws prohibiting cell phone use while operating a motor vehicle.
 Effective May 31, 2013 any violation for using a cell phone while operating a motor vehicle carries with it a 5 point accrual, a large insurance premium increase, a hefty fine, and a suspendable offense if the operator has junior or probationary use privileges.

 The tougher penalties were motivated by NYS DMV statistics which showed that From 2005 to 2011 there has been a 143% increase in cell phone-related crashes in New York State; In 2011 there were 25,165 fatal and personal injury crashes involving distracted driving in New York.between 2011 and 2012 New York State experienced a 234% increase in the number of tickets issued for texting while driving.